jyuan5/CheesyBusiness/README.md

 - The current position is on a wall (return false).

 ### English/Pseudocode Description of Algorithm
-Check if the starting position is the position which contains the treasure.
+Check if the current position contains the treasure.
+Check if the current position is a wall.

 If not, invoke the recursive abstraction:
 - determine the next possible cardinal direction with a stepping stone